jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Besides prescribing procedures that standardize how participants in public procurement communicate, it standardizes the messages exchanged between the participants.
 Contracting authorities have to disclose public procurement data following the structure of standard forms for contract notices.
 The way in which public contracts are described in these forms is standardized to some degree via shared vocabularies and code lists, such as the Common Procurement Vocabulary (CPV) or the Nomenclature of Territorial Units for Statistics (NUTS).
-Standardization is especially relevant in the public sector, since it is characterized by *"a variety of information, of variable granularity and quality created by different institutions and represented in heterogeneous formats"* ([Euzenat, Shvaiko, 2013](#Euzenat2013), p.
-12).
+Standardization is especially relevant in the public sector, since it is characterized by *"a variety of information, of variable granularity and quality created by different institutions and represented in heterogeneous formats"* [@Euzenat2013, p.
+12].

 Standardization of data contributes to defragmentation of the public procurement market.
 Defragmentation of the EU member states' markets is the prime goal of the EU's common regulatory framework.